Davinderjit01/Fatigue-Action-Detection/README.md

 *  Mean filtering the prediction scores between 2 frames.
 Add label above the person if the score is larger than 0.8.
 See `class ClassifierOnlineTest` in [lib_classifier.py](https://github.com/Davinderjit01/Fatigue-Action-Detection/blob/master/lib_classifier.py)

+We collected videos of 9 Types of actions: `['stand', 'walk', 'run', 'jump', 'sit', 'squat', 'kick', 'fatigue', 'wave']`.
+The total video lengths are about 20 mins, containing about 10000 video frames recorded at 10 frames per second.